DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - 📝X.500 standards governs directory access
         - Many vendors provide PKI services; you can run a PKI privately and solely for your own org, you can acquire certificates from a trusted third-party provider, or you can do both (which is common)
         - A PKI is made up of
-            - 🎈**certification authorities (CAs)**: servers that provide one or more PKI functions, such as providing policies or issuing certificates
+            - 🎈**certification authorities (CAs)**: servers that provide one or more PKI functions, such as providing policies or issuing certificates.
+A Certificate Authority (CA) is a trusted party that validates or signs the certificate of the user.
+Other parties trust this signed certificate because they trust the certificate authority.
+Some popular CAs include DigiCert, Let's Encrypt, and GlobalSign.
+            - 🎈**A Registration Authority (RA)** acts as the broker between a user requesting a new certificate and the CA. The RA verifies the identity of the user before the CA generates and signs the certificate.
+When you request a certificate, you'll typically interact with an RA, which may be a part of the CA itself or a separate entity that works with the CA. Once the RA has verified all your information, it passes this confirmation to the CA.
             - 🎈certificates: issued to other certification authorities or to devices and users
             - 🎈policies and procedures: such as how the PKI is secured, and
             - 🎈templates: a predefined configuration for specific uses, such as a web server template